Requirements for Candidates for Doctoral Degrees

 For masters’ degree candidates intending to continue into the doctoral program in the same graduate program, the student’s graduate committee, at a designated time near the completion of the student’s masters’ work, decides whether or not to admit the student to the doctoral program.
-This will be indicated on the form Petition to Continue from a Master’s Program to a Doctoral Program, submitted to the Graduate Division by the program.
 For entry into a UH Hilo doctoral program from a masters’ program at another university, or from a masters’ program in a different discipline at UH Hilo, students follow the regular graduate application and admission procedures.

 Beginning the Program

 At the beginning of the student’s doctoral work, the chair of the graduate program appoints a primary academic advisor or graduate committee (whose chair is the principal advisor).
 The initial advisor assists the student in planning coursework and in understanding the program structure and requirements; the advisor has primary responsibility for monitoring the progress of the student’s work.
 The advisor may or may not become the student’s graduate committee chair at a later stage in his or her studies.
 The initial advisor should meet with the student at least once each semester.

 The Graduate Catalog stipulates the specific requirements for the doctoral degree in each program.
 The requirements include:

 - Maintenance of at least a B average in courses approved by the program’s graduate committee and presented for the degree.

 - Fulfillment of all program course requirements (no credit is granted for graduate courses in which a grade lower than B- has been received).

 - Completion of at least 24 credit hours in residence regardless of any previous graduate coursework elsewhere.
 Students continuing their studies for a doctoral degree in the same UH Hilo program from which they earned their masters’ degree need not fulfill a second residence requirement.